Juicy Salif

 Juicy Salif, a citrus reamer designed by Philippe Starck in 1990, is considered an icon of industrial design, and has been displayed in the permanent collections of the Museum of Modern Art and the Metropolitan Museum of Art in New York City, as well as the Victoria and Albert Museum in London.
-It has also received this distinction at the RISD Museum and the Museum of Fine Arts, Houston.
+It has also received this distinction at the Rhode Island School of Design Museum and the Museum of Fine Arts, Houston.

 Description

 Made of cast and polished aluminum by the Italian kitchenware company Alessi, the tool measures 14 cm in diameter, and 29 cm high.

-But the device is not easy to use, and its polished aluminum finish is vulnerable to corrosion and producing an unpleasant taste, as conceded in its official instructions.
+The device is not easy to use, and its polished aluminum finish is vulnerable to corrosion and producing an unpleasant taste, as conceded in its official instructions.
 The kitchen tool is not dishwasher-safe, and must be washed by hand, while taking care to avoid injury from its sharp point.

 History

-The sleek, exotic-looking shape was inspired by a calamari squid; the original drawings were sketched on a pizza-stained paper placemat.
+The sleek, exotic-looking shape was inspired by a calamari squid; the original drawings were pizza-stained paper placemat.

-The founder of the manufacturer, Alberto Alessi, later recalled:
+The president of the manufacturer, Alberto Alessi, later recalled:

 I received a napkin from Starck, on it among some incomprehensible marks (tomato sauce, in all likelihood) there were some sketches.
 Sketches of squid.
 They started on the left, and as they worked their way over to the right, they took on the unmistakable shape of what was to become the juicy salif.
 While eating a dish of squid and squeezing a lemon over it, Starck drew on the napkin his famous lemon squeezer.

 Alberto Alessi, in a recorded video interview posted on Dezeen, said "I am very happy with this project because I consider it a big joke to everybody. [...]
 It is the most controversial squeezer of the century I must say, but one of the most amusing projects I have done in my career."
 He regarded it as one of the company's most successful products.

 Sales

 For the tenth anniversary of its launch, 10,000 Juicy Salifs were issued, individually numbered and gold-plated.
 But this luxury version came with instructions warning that the juicer should never be used with actual fruit, because the finish would corrode.
 There has also been a grey/black (anthracite) coloured version, of which 47,000 un-numbered examples were produced between 1991 and 2004.
-Both now are collectors' items, though an urban legend perpetuates the idea that the anthracite version is rarer than the gold-plated one.
+Both now are collector's items, though an urban legend perpetuates the idea that the anthracite version is rarer than the gold-plated one.

 By 2003, a total of more than 500,000 of the iconic design artifacts had been sold.